 YouTube has become very popular over the years with the silver surfers and over 60′s as videos that started off being shared by email as jokes and popping up in the search engine results have exposed the site to people and become a first port of call to find advice videos, funny videos, or just pass some time online.
 Many pensioners have become fans of You Tubes fun nature and easy search functions especially older men who have proven to spend more time on YouTube than other social media platforms.

 So what does this mean for the advertisers?
 Well, firstly advice videos for your subject, product or service are a great way to get a presence online.
 Correctly optimise your videos to include relevant search terms and before you know it people who are interested will be stumbling on your brand and finding your site.
 You can also include links and information about your brand on channels or on the individual video pages.

 Funny videos are very good at attracting attention and comments and as long as it isn’t harmful to your brand there is no reason why you cannot publish an amusing video, it could be an office spoof, an industry joke or just something that if done sensibly could get a few laughs without distracting from your companies professionalism.
 Many companies can create videos that with a little help can go viral.

-The experienced older generation are less inclined to be fooled by the old marketing tricks that have been around for years but the best thing about social media is its honesty and transparency therefore allowing you a direct line to your target audience.
-But be warned if you aren’t honest on social media then you will get found out and the stereotype of a silly old woman or doddery grand dad is not representative of the UK’s pensioners today and the worst thing you can do is patronise or underestimate your audience.
+The experienced older generation is less inclined to be fooled by the old marketing tricks that have been around for years but the best thing about social media is its honesty and transparency, therefore, allowing you a direct line to your target audience.
+But be warned if you aren’t honest on social media then you will get found out and the stereotype of a silly old woman or doddery granddad is not representative of the UK’s pensioners today and the worst thing you can do is patronise or underestimate your audience.
 Many over 60′s are computer literate, intelligent, experienced and some are the few in this economy with money to invest.